gramps-project/addons-source/RelID/README.md

 Both gramplet and tool can export the content after calculations.
-Either via the context menu (*right_clic*) on gramplet or via file generation to ODS format on tool.
+Either via the context menu (*right_clic*) on gramplet or via file generation to OpenDocument Spreadsheet (.ods) format on tool.